deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "I will.
 Thank you, captain."

 Half of Powell's mouth ticked upward.
-"Dismissed." he said. "…trainee."
+"Dismissed." he said. "...trainee."

 * * *